-- Does the employee know exactly how well he or she is doing? - Does the employee get regular, short-term feedback about job performance? - Have expectations been clearly identified with the employee?
+- Does the employee know exactly how well they is doing? - Does the employee get regular, short-term feedback about job performance? - Have expectations been clearly identified with the employee?

 CONSEQUENCES

 Arranging consequences consists of ensuring it actually does make a difference, both to the employee and the organization, that a job is done and done correctly.